RUSA Logo

 For an Arrow team ride to be certified by RUSA, and any regional team awards to be earned:

-• At least three team members must have ridden the same distance and arrive at the finish together.
+- At least 3 team members must legally complete the team's course and arrive at the finish together.
+(Reminder: tandems and other multi-rider vehicles count as one member.)

 Article 13